top of page

 Visitor Teams are: a) teams from Scouting outside Hertfordshire or b) Other organisations (e.g. Girl Guiding, Cadets from Hertfordshire or elsewhere).
 Visitor teams are welcome in any of the above classes provided they fulfil the relevant criteria.
 All members of a Visitor Team must be members of the visiting organisation.
 Visiting Teams should satisfy their own organisations activity (c.f.
 Scout Association POR 9.1 Activity Rules etc.) and safeguarding requirements and prepare accordingly.

-Further documents to help with explaining the event and how it runs are also available below.
+Further documents to help with explaining the event and how it runs are also available from the links on this page.

 Kit List